By: Sharon Aron Baron

 Even if Atkins-Grad had decided to resign, the five-day period for her is now over.
 Now Circuit Court Judge Peter Weinstein must decide when to set the date of the election.

 “We have requested that the Judge set a date.
 It will be anywhere from 30 to 60 days from tomorrow’s date,” said Entin.

-The City Clerk announced last week that volunteers that were part of the recall effort were successful in obtaining enough signatures during two rounds of the recall process.
-During the final round in which 15 percent of District Two of Tamarac’s signatures were needed, they achieved 2,296 signatures, which were 421 more than the 1,875 required.
+The City Clerk announced last week that volunteers who were part of the recall effort successfully obtained enough signatures during two rounds of the recall process.
+During the final round in which 15 percent of District Two of Tamarac’s signatures were needed, they achieved 2,296 signatures, 421 more than the 1,875 required.

 Atkins-Grad did not appear at the City Commission workshop this morning due to being out for minor outpatient surgery.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.

 - News2021.09.23Joseph Britner Joins University Hospital and Medical Center as New Chief Operating Officer